 Industry analysis in fundamental analysis for investment management involves evaluating competitors and competitive dynamics, consumer and technological trends affecting the industry, barriers to entry and exit, industry life cycle, regulatory environment, and growth prospects.
 Investors utilize tools such as a SWOT Analysis, economic indicators, and market research reports to analyze industries and help guide investment decisions.

 Fundamental analysis in investment management is accomplished in two ways, top-down, and bottom-up approaches.
 In the top-down approach, investors identify a promising or a well-performing economy before narrowing it down to a particular industry and then focusing on a specific company.
 The top-down approach helps investors to identify macroeconomic trends and conditions that may impact their investment.
 Investors using the bottom-up approach to fundamental analysis focus on assessing the company or asset of interest to determine its viability as an investment.
-These two approaches apply to all types of investors, including Forex traders.
+These two approaches apply to all types of investors, including Forex, stock and crypto traders.

 What is Fundamental Analysis